A modular construction of type theories: Conclusion

 \section{Conclusion}

 The theory $\cU$ is thus a candidate for a universal theory where proofs developed in various proof systems: HOL Light, Isabelle/HOL, HOL 4, Coq, Matita, Lean, PVS, etc. can be expressed.
-This theory can be complemented with other axioms to handle inductive types, co-inductive types, universes, etc. \cite{assaf15phd,thire20phd,genestier20phd}.
+This theory can be complemented with other axioms to handle inductive types, recursive functions, universes, etc. \cite{assaf15phd,thire20phd,genestier20phd}.
+Note however that the various axioms currently proposed for encoding recursive functions are based on rewriting and may be difficult to translate to systems requiring termination proofs.
+Using recursors should make this much easier.

 Each proof expressed in the theory $\cU$ can use a sub-theory of the theory $\cU$, as if the other axioms did not exist: the classical connectives do not impact the constructive ones, propositions as objects and functionality do not impact predicate logic, dependent types and predicate subtyping do not impact simple types, etc.